Best Free Project Management Tools for Small Business 2026: 10 Honest Reviews

 #6.
 Todoist — Best Free Tool for Solo Entrepreneurs and Freelancers

-Todoist doesn't try to be everything — and that's its biggest strength.
-For freelancers and solo entrepreneurs managing their own workload, the free tier (5 projects, 5 collaborators per project) is actually useful.
-The natural language task entry is one of the best implementations out there.
-Type "Submit proposal Friday 3pm" and it just gets it.
-No dropdowns, no clicking.
+Todoist doesn't pretend to be a full project management platform — and that's actually its biggest strength.
+For solopreneurs or freelancers managing personal workloads, the free tier (5 projects, 5 collaborators per project) is genuinely useful.
+The natural language task entry is one of the best implementations in the business.
+Type "Submit proposal Friday 3pm" and it just works.
+No dropdowns, no clicking around.

-The productivity scoring (Karma) is either motivating or annoying depending on who you are.
-Most business owners just ignore it.
-What matters is that Todoist is fast, responsive, and works everywhere without friction.
+The productivity scoring system — called Karma — is either motivating or deeply annoying depending on your personality.
+Honestly, most business owners can just ignore it.
+What matters is that Todoist is fast, clean, and works across every device without friction.
 It's the tool I'd hand to someone who says they "just need something simple."

 Key Features (Free Tier):